Nikita Tszyu

 Nikita Tszyu was born on January 19, 1998, in Sydney, Australia.
 He is the son of the former undisputed light-welterweight champion, Kostya Tszyu, and the brother of the current WBO world champion, Tim Tszyu.
 The modern Tszyu family takes great pride in their international heritage.
 Their father, Kostya, is of ethnic Russian, Korean, and Mongolian descent, while their mother, Natasha Anikina, is of ethnic Russian descent.

 After becoming the Australian junior national champion on several occasions, Tszyu temporarily left boxing to focus on his higher education.
 Following his high school graduation, he enrolled at the University of Technology Sydney, where he earned a Bachelor of Architectural Design.
 He briefly worked in the industry before returning to boxing at the age of 23.
 With no signs of ring rust and a strong passion for the sport, he entered his new job field in boxing as a dominant, technical wizard, displaying scientific and show-stopping performances.
 Nikita made his professional boxing debut against Aaron Stahl in March 2022 at Nissan Arena in Brisbane, winning by TKO.
 By chance, Nikita's professional debut took place almost exactly 30 years after his father's first professional fight.
-He currently holds an undefeated record of 7-0 with 6 KO victories.

 Technical Overview